After Like (song)

 "After Like" is a song recorded by South Korean girl group Ive for their third single album of the same name.
 It was released as the single album's lead single by Starship Entertainment on August 22, 2022.
+It is a pop song that draws from EDM, disco, and house music with lyrics about "showing your love methods with actions rather than your heart".

+"After Like" was a commercial success in South Korea and topped the Circle Digital Chart for four weeks, becoming Ive's second number-one single.
+It reached the top ten in Malaysia, Singapore, Taiwan, and Vietnam, as well as on the Billboard Global Excl.
+US chart.
+The song has been certified platinum for streaming in South Korea.
+As of October 2025, the accompanying music video for the song has reached over 330 million views on Starship Entertainment's YouTube channel.

 Background and release

 On July 24, 2022, Starship Entertainment announced that Ive would be releasing their third single album, After Like, on August 22.
 On August 7, the track listing was released, with "After Like" announced as the lead single.
 On August 19, the music video teaser was released.
 On August 21, the song was partially pre-released on TikTok.
 The song was released alongside its music video and the single album on August 22.
 On November 16, the "holiday remix" version was released on Spotify as part of the Spotify Holiday Singles project.